The most effective test of compatibility is how well two people can travel together. With that being said, here are my

 4.)
 Learn what to say when you toast

 5.)
 Take any opportunity to play music or dance

 6.)
 Mellow days are not days wasted

 7.)
 Enjoy getting lost

-Recently, I've left my corporate job to start my own production business.
+Recently, I've left my corporate job to start my own business.
 I help people tell their stories.
 These folks range from fully-fledged corporations to two guys in a dorm room.
 In Silicon Valley, there is a surplus of innovative ideas; but an amazing idea means nothing unless it's communicated well.
 That's where I come in.

 We talk.
 I listen.
 I reflect.
-Then we make a video together that will effectively communicate your idea.
+Then we make a video together that will let your idea shine.
 Magic.